 Who Should Attend

-Engineers of All Disciplines and Managers Who Work in Design of Equipment or Applications Using Motors & Generators • Technicians and Maintenance Personnel • Operators in Manufacturing & Processing Industries, Insurance Company Personnel Dealing with Various Industries • Technical Personnel in Power Generation Plants, & Individual Enthusiasts Who Would Like to Know About Electric Motors.
+Engineers and Managers working in Design of Equipment or Applications Using Motors & Generators • Technicians and Maintenance Personnel • Operators in Manufacturing & Processing Industries, Insurance Company Personnel Dealing with Various Industries • Technical Personnel in Power Generation Plants.

 We currently do not have enough attendee responses to generate a rating for this course.